 Trials of risk-reducing medications provide data for specific population subgroups, although outcomes are predominantly confined to breast cancer and most estimates are not statistically significant because of smaller numbers of participants in the comparison groups.
-Subgroups are based on menopausal status, hysterectomy status, estrogen use, family history of breast cancer, BMI, history of breast abnormalities, predicted breast cancer risk, 54,61,87 and reproductive factors.
+Subgroups are based on menopausal status, hysterectomy status, estrogen use, family history of breast cancer, BMI, history of breast abnormalities, predicted breast cancer risk, and reproductive factors.
 No trials reported outcomes by race or ethnic groups.

 Tamoxifen and raloxifene had similar effects on breast cancer outcomes regardless of family history of breast cancer in the head-to-head STAR trial.
 Tamoxifen reduced breast cancer outcomes in subgroups evaluated in placebo-controlled trials based on menopausal status, estrogen use, family history of breast cancer, and history of LCIS or atypical hyperplasia.
 In the NSABP P-1 trial, cancer rates were highest and risk reduction greatest among women in the highest modified Gail model risk category and among women with prior atypical hyperplasia.
-Raloxifene reduces breast cancer outcomes in subgroups evaluated in placebo-controlled trials based on age at menarche, parity, age at first live birth, and BMI.
-Aromatase inhibitors have similar effects regardless of BMI or Gail risk score, but risk reduction was greatest for women with LCIS, ADH, or ALH compared with women without these breast lesions for anastrozole.
+Raloxifene reduced breast cancer outcomes in subgroups evaluated in placebo-controlled trials based on age at menarche, parity, age at first live birth, and BMI.
+Aromatase inhibitors had similar effects regardless of BMI or Gail risk score, but risk reduction was greatest for women with LCIS, ADH, or ALH compared with women without these breast lesions for anastrozole.
 Estimates from subgroups based on prior estrogen use, family history of breast cancer, and prior hysterectomy or oophorectomy were limited by smaller numbers of participants.

 Some trials of risk-reducing medications provide data for population subgroups, although outcomes are predominantly confined to breast cancer (all breast cancer, invasive, and ER+).
-Data are available for subgroups based on menopausal status, 58,64,66,81 hysterectomy status, estrogen use, 58,61,66,81,87 family history of breast cancer, 54,61,66,81,87 BMI, history of breast abnormalities, predicted breast cancer risk, and reproductive factors.
+Data are available for subgroups based on menopausal status, 81,97,100,106 hysterectomy status, estrogen use, 81,90,91,97,106 family history of breast cancer, 61,90,91,97,106 BMI, history of breast abnormalities, predicted breast cancer risk, and reproductive factors.
 No trials reported outcomes by race or ethnic groups.